 I grew up in the Catholic Church.
 I attended Catholic School from kindergarten through 8th grade.
 In Catholic School, we attended church almost every day.
 It was part of our morning routine.

 As a child, I knew there was a God and I knew that Jesus died for my sins.
 I knew He was bigger than me so I would pray when I needed something but I had no fear of God.
-Looking back, I realize that I didn’t have a personal relationship with Jesus.
+Looking back now, I realize that I didn’t have a personal relationship with Jesus.

 By the time I finished 8th grade, I was rebelling.
-My parents put me in a Catholic High School and I got myself kicked out.
+My parents put me in a Catholic High School because they were Catholic and I got myself kicked out.
 I wanted to do what I wanted to do.
 I started attending public school halfway through my freshman year.

-My parents worked hard and provided me with everything I needed.
+My parents were hard workers and provided me with everything I needed.
 They were fighting hard to keep me on the right path but eventually, they stopped fighting and turned me over to myself.
 They were busy and I knew that.
 I was a very strong-willed child.

 By the time I was 15 years old, I was living a life that pleased me.
 I had so much freedom.
-I was choosing all the wrong things.
-I was sleeping around, partying, and ditching school.
-Early in my junior year of high school, I decided I didn’t want to go to school anymore.
+I was choosing many wrong things and I was doing whatever I wanted.
+When I was 16 years old, I decided I didn’t want to go to school anymore.
 My parents allowed me to stop attending school as long as I took my GED so I took that test and passed.

 When I was 17 years old, my parents decided to move to Big Bear Lake.
 They asked me to come with them but I didn’t want to leave the life I was living.
 They were moving about an hour and a half away from me but this was my time to grow up.
 I ended up finding a good job and got my own apartment.

 My parents didn’t provide me with any financial assistance.
-They wanted me to go with them and that was part of the agreement of me not going with them.
-It was probably one of the best things they could have done for me because I became very responsible with my money.
-I always had my bills paid and the rest would go to partying.
+They wanted me to move with them so that was part of the agreement of me not going with them.
+It was probably one of the best things they could have done for me because I learned how to be partially responsible with my money.
+I always made sure my bills were paid first and then the rest would go to wasteful things.

-My first real encounter of death happened at this time.
-One of my good friends was at the river drinking and she had an accident on a boat and was killed.
-This scared me.
-I didn’t want to be alone.
-I would have friends stay at my apartment with me because I was scared.
-I had just turned 18 years old.
+My first real encounter with death happened at this time.
+I had just turned 18 years old and one of my good friends was in an alcohol-related accident on a boat and she was killed.
+This scared me and I didn’t want to be alone.
+My friends would stay at my apartment with me when they could because I was scared.

 I started realizing how fragile my life was.
 This brought me into a fearful state.
 I remembered back to when I was a child and I was very fearful.
 The fear was coming back.
 I had my first panic attack during this time.
-I went to the Dr and they immediately put me on anxiety medicine (I will be writing more in-depth about my anxiety struggle).
+I went to the Dr and they immediately put me on anxiety medicine.

 The anxiety medicine was working but I still didn’t want to be alone.
 I wanted a roommate.
 One of my friends (my husband now) was ready to move out so we rented a townhouse together.
 We had been friends since I was 13 years old and we had a great friendship.

-Not much changed, we were throwing parties every weekend.
-A few months after moving into this new place, another good friend of mine died from a drinking-related accident.
+Not much changed, we were still being irresponsible every weekend with our friends.
+A few months after moving into this new place, another good friend of mine died from an alcohol-related accident.
 It was a drinking and driving accident.

 My husband who was my roommate at the time was in the car when the accident happened.
 This accident brought me to the realization that I was attracted to him in a different way than just a friend.
 I wanted to be with him all the time.
-We dated for a while and then decided to get married.
+We ended up dating for a year or so and then decided to get married.

-We continued to party even after we were married.
-We started building our treasures here on Earth.
-We both worked to have a nice house and nice things.
+We continued to be on a lost road even after we were married.
+We started building our treasures here on earth.
+We both worked so we could have a nice house and nice things.
 A few years into our marriage I found out I was pregnant with twin girls.
-The partying days continued.
-I didn’t drink or smoke but we would still throw parties.

 The next discussion we had was about how we were going to raise the kids.
 My husband grew up attending Calvary Chapel and he felt this was the best route.
 It was very hard for me because I had a Catholic background.
 That’s all I knew.